flodlc/block-builder/MUST_NEED.md

 [ ] Selection and caret navigation over React component not editable [ ] Collab
 [ ] Add comment on text
-[ ] Content editable false but only for some marks
+[ ] possibility to execute some define marks on content editable false [ ] hook that listened suggestion (char+text+space+text) from outside the editor